What Makes a Force Calibration Machine Fit for Use? - Intro

 Figure 1: Morehouse 1,000 lbf automated deadweight machine

-Morehouse knows the key to achieving good calibrations is to make sure any force machine is designed to be plumb, level, square, and designed to keep the line of force pure from eccentric loads.
+Morehouse knows the key to achieving good calibrations is to make sure any force calibration machine is designed to be plumb, level, square, and designed to keep the line of force pure from eccentric loads.
 In addition, a deadweight force machine should incorporate some fundamental rules of physics.
 These include stacking the weights so larger weights are physically closer to the unit under test.
 This helps reduce the natural tendency or pendulum effect of weights when transferred to the unit under test.

 Of course, the best calibration practices do not stop at the machine level.
 Adapters play a crucial part in ensuring the calibration results are valid.
 Adapters should be designed to center the forces on the unit under test.
 In tension, this is usually accomplished by using tension adapters with two ball nuts and two ball cups.
 In compression, the preference is to use a ball seat and ball, spherical adapters, or adapters that direct the force to the unit under test.
-The typical recommendation for compression adapters is to have adapters which include one or two pads.
-Other aspects of adapters that are important include the size of the pin for tension links (shown in figure 2, below), alignment plugs and base plates, and any other adapter designed to replicate how the force-measuring device is used in the field.
-Morehouse has a technical paper on adapters that can be found at https://mhforce.com/Files/TechnicalPaper/16/TechnicalPaper.pdf.
+The typical recommendation for compression adapters is to have adapters that include one or two pads.
+Other aspects of adapters that are important include the size of the pin for tension links (shown in Figure 2, below), alignment plugs and base plates, and any other adapter designed to replicate how the force-measuring device is used in the field.
+Morehouse has a technical paper on adapters that can be found here.

 Figure 2: Morehouse Clevis and Pin Sets

 Now, back to what makes a great force calibration machine.
 In this blog, we are going to show what happens when a machine is out-of-level.
 Morehouse recently built a 10, 000 lbf deadweight force machine and, as an experiment, decided to level the machine by sight to see what would happen.